Rarity: Common mount with rare breed

 In domesticity geckos attack their own babies!
 They have

-to be separated untill juveniles reach atleast 1,5m of length.
+to be separated until juveniles reach at least 1,5m of length.

 Stable requirements: